-OFFICE PROCEDURES AND COMMUNICATIONS
+OFFICE PROCEDURES & COMMUNICATIONS

-In case of an emergency, parents wishing to leave messages for their children may do so by contacting the school office by 12:00 noon.
-Any articles to be delivered to children should be left in the baskets in the office lobby.
+In case of an emergency, parents wishing to leave messages for their children may do so by contacting the school office.
+The office staff will deliver your message as soon as possible.
+If a parent needs to have an article delivered to their child, they should leave the article with the office staff.
+The office staff will try to have the item delivered as soon as possible to your child.

-We try very hard to avoid unnecessary interruptions during "PRIME TIME" from 8:00 am until the beginning of that grade level's lunch period.
-There are several ways that parents can be of assistance.
+We try very hard to avoid unnecessary interruptions during "Prime Time", which is from 8:00am until the beginning of that grade level's lunch period.
+There are several ways that parents can help to avoid prime time interruptions.

-- Check with your child prior to leaving for school to see that he/she has a lunch or lunch money and all necessary materials for class. - 2.
+- 1. Check with your child prior to leaving for school to see that he/she has a lunch or will get lunch from the cafeteria as well as all necessary materials for class. - 2.
 If there is a change in how a child will be transported after school, it is required that the parent sends a note to the teacher indicating the change.
 This includes being picked up by a friend, neighbor, or relative.
-Before leaving for school, please make sure your child is aware that there will be a change in their regular pick-up routine.
+Before leaving for school, please make sure your child is aware that there will be a change in their regular pickup routine. - 3.
 Avoid calling the school to leave a message for your child during the last 45 minutes of his or her school day.
 Many classes are at physical education and cannot easily be reached.